 … you’re combining it with other Balkan cities

 If you’re planning a longer trip throughout the Balkans as a region, and you can only pick one Greek city, pick Thessaloniki over Athens.
 It’s much closer to other Balkan cities such as Skopje and Sofia so you’ll spend less time on a bus.

 It’s also a city that requires less time than Athens, so if you’re short on time, Thessaloniki is easier to discover in a few days whereas Athens can easily take at least a week to do justice.

 Thessaloniki also has a much more Balkan vibe to it than Athens, in my opinion.
 If you’re after that offbeat Balkan experience, you’ll certainly get it a lot more in Thessaloniki, whereas Athens is a little more touristic.

 … you want to see some of the prettiest beaches in Greece

-While definitely not an off the beaten path destination for Greeks, Halkidiki is rather under-discovered by travelers to Greece, so if you want a more authentic Greek experience while still enjoying beautiful beaches and a robust tourist infrastructure, head to Halkidiki.
+While not an off-the-beaten-path destination for Greeks, Halkidiki is rather under-discovered by travelers to Greece, so if you want a more authentic Greek experience while still enjoying beautiful beaches and robust tourist infrastructure, head to Halkidiki.

 … you’re a foodie